Hummingbird: Fast, Flexible, and Fair Inter-Domain Bandwidth Reservations: Overview

 \section{\name Overview}

-In this section, we describe the properties and goals of \name, state the assumptions that we make on the network and infrastructure, and finally provide a high-level overview of the design our system.
+In this section, we describe the properties and goals of \name, state the assumptions that we make on the network and infrastructure, and finally provide a high-level overview of the system design.